lalamove/konfig/README.md

 // Exists checks whether the key k is set in the store.
 Exists(k string) bool

-// Get gets the value with the key k fron the store.
+// Get gets the value with the key k from the store.
 If the key is not set, Get returns nil.
 To check whether a value is really set, use Exists.
 Get(k string) interface{}
 // MustGet tries to get the value with the key k from the store.
 If the key k does not exist in the store, MustGet panics.
 MustGet(k string) interface{}